solidfire/solidfire-cli/README.md

 Description:

-CreateSchedule is used to create a schedule that will autonomously make a snapshot of a volume at a defined interval.The snapshot created can be used later as a backup or rollback to ensure the data on a volume or group of volumes is consistent for the point in time in which the snapshot was created.
+CreateSchedule is used to create a schedule that will autonomously make a snapshot of a volume at a defined interval.
+The snapshot created can be used later as a backup or rollback to ensure the data on a volume or group of volumes is consistent for the point in time in which the snapshot was created.
 Note: Creating a snapshot is allowed if cluster fullness is at stage 2 or 3.
 Snapshots are not created when cluster fullness is at stage 4 or 5.

 Options: